siwoolee89/Siwoo_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my first milestone, I wanted to complete the exterior and design of the robot and also do the wiring.
-The components include wheels, an arduino board, a battery, breadboards, a vaccum, an ultrasonic sensor, and some other important components.
-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+The components include wheels, an arduino board, a battery, breadboards, a vaccum, an ultrasonic sensor, and some other important items.
+The wheels and motor are what allow the robot to maneuver.
+The arduino board is used to mount the code and get the robot to move.
+The battery powers the system.
+The ultrasonic sensor will allow the robot to detect obstacles in front of it, and provide real time data so it can adjust and maneuver around the obstruction.
+There were several difficulties in the construction of the robot.
+There were instructions in order to build it, which was simple enough; however, there were no instructions for attaching the vaccum cleaner to the robot.
+To solve this, I removed the small breadboard and replaced it with a full sized breadboard.
+I attached the vaccum to one end of the breadboard, and planned to attach the other end to the robot so the vaccum sticks out in front of the robot.
+However, this led to a few other complications.
+First off, the vaccum cleaner was too big and tall for the robot, so the breadboard wouldn't be able to stick to the robot.
+So, I got another small breadboard and simply attached that to the robot first.
+Then I attached the full sized breadboard on top of the small one.
+Another issue was attaching the ultrasonic module.
+Because the circuits in breadboards are only connected across each row, the ultrasonic module would not be able to be pointed straight.
+So, I took the small breadboard from before and stuck on top of the edge of the full sized breadboard.
+I put it perpendicular to the full sized breadboard so the I could point the ultrasonic sensor forward while keeping the pins up and down a column.

 # Starter